amplabs-ai/amplabs/README.md

 ### Contribution Checklist
 1. Star this GitHub repo
 2. Read through [AmpLabs Community Documentation](https://amplabs.readthedocs.io/en/latest/)
-3. Anything you see is wrong or would like to see different on any amplabs project, please propose any changes on the corresponding repo.
-For issues with the amplabs repo, please submit them on [GitHub Issue](https://github.com/amplabs-ai/amplabs/issues)
+3. If you would like to propose a change, please do so on the corresponding repo.
+Please submit change requests to this repo on [AmpLabs GitHub Issue](https://github.com/amplabs-ai/amplabs/issues)
-4. Any open ended questions or general comments can be added to [GitHub Discussions](https://github.com/amplabs-ai/amplabs/discussions).
+4. Any open ended questions or general comments can be added to [AmpLabs GitHub Discussions](https://github.com/amplabs-ai/amplabs/discussions).
 5. Try the [AmpLabs Python Examples](https://github.com/amplabs-ai/amplabs/tree/main/python)
 6. Check out [AmpLabs Cloud Service](https://amplabs.ai) to see a managed version of the application running on AWS
 7. If you are interested in developing the software for the AmpLabs Cloud Service, please visit [AmpLabs Cloud Service GitHub Repo](https://github.com/amplabs-ai/ampcloud-service)